benkaan001/api-exception-handling/README.md

         abort(403, description="Access denied.")

 ```

+## Version 4

+The fourth version refactors the code to demonstrate `monadic error handling` concepts with the `Result` type from the `returns` library.
+The `Result` type is a monadic data type that represents the outcome of a computation that may succeed or fail.
+The `Success` subclass holds the result of the computation, while the `Failure` subclass and holds the exception.

+The updated version of the `@log_exceptions` decorator now logs exceptions to `version4_logs.log` file.

 Each version is contained within its own directory and is documented in a separate markdown file.